LayerZero-Labs/devtools/examples/mint-burn-oft-adapter/README.md

   <a href="https://docs.layerzero.network/contracts/oft" style="color: #a77dff">Quickstart</a> | <a href="https://docs.layerzero.network/contracts/oapp-configuration" style="color: #a77dff">Configuration</a> | <a href="https://docs.layerzero.network/contracts/options" style="color: #a77dff">Message Execution Options</a> | <a href="https://docs.layerzero.network/contracts/endpoint-addresses" style="color: #a77dff">Endpoint Addresses</a>
 </p>

-<p align="center">This repository contains an example implementation of the s, a variant of the OFTAdapter.sol standard from LayerZero.
+<p align="center">This repository contains an example implementation of the MintBurnOFTAdapter, a variant of the OFTAdapter.sol standard from LayerZero.
 The purpose of this contract is to enable the deployment of more than one OFTAdapter within the mesh network, by utilziing an already deployed ERC20 token's external mint and burn methods on each chain.</p>

 <p align="center">
   <a href="https://layerzero.network" style="color: #a77dff">Homepage</a> | <a href="https://docs.layerzero.network/" style="color: #a77dff">Docs</a> | <a href="https://layerzero.network/developers" style="color: #a77dff">Developers</a>